 What cán matter is how you ship and run your applications on Payara.
 It depends on how you are running Payara in a microservices environment, possibly using Docker, and even an orchestrator like Kubernetes.
 Or maybe you are traditionally deploying your application on a Payara Server which is running on a server that is being fully managed by you.
 Either way, both editions of Payara are tailored for their runtime environments, but it is not necessarily true that you can’t use Payara Server for building and deploying microservices.
 Nor is it necessarily true that you can’t run a “monolith” with Payara Micro.
 I would like to spend another blog on these contemplations and get into the details, since they are way out of scope for this blog post.
 For now, let’s focus on where you can definitely benefit from both of them: your local development environment.

 You can easily run your Payara Server integrated in your IDE like Eclipse IDE, Netbeans or IntelliJ.
 For example, if you configure and manage Payara Server in your IDE like shown below, every time that you want to deploy a new version of your application, your IDE will take care of this process.
 It will compile and build a new WAR with Maven and deploy it on the managed Payara Server.

-It often takes only a few seconds from building the application to redeploying it, which increases your development speed.
+It often takes only a few (milli)seconds from building the application to redeploying it on both editions of Payara, which increases development speed.
 And since it doesn’t feel that you have to wait for the deployment to finish, you shouldn’t lose your focus every time a deployment is running.
 This can save you a lot of personal energy and keep programming a fun thing to do.
-Also very important. 🙂

 Interested in using Payara yourself?
-You can download both versions at https://www.payara.fish.
+You can download both editions at https://www.payara.fish.